Fixed points and completeness in metric and in generalized metric spaces: Other principles

-In this subsection we shall present some results equivalent to Ekeland Variational Principle.
-The first one was proved by Takahashi \cite{taka91} (see also \cite{suzuki-taka96} and \cite[T. 2.1.1]{Taka}). \begin{theo}[Takahashi Principle] Let $(X,\rho)$ be a complete metric space and $f:X\to\mathbb{R}\cup\{\infty\}$ a lsc bounded from below proper function.
-If for every $x\in X$ with $\inf f(X)<f(x)$ there exists $y_x\in X\smallsetminus\{x\}$ such that
+The first one is that of Takahashi \cite{taka91} (see also \cite{suzuki-taka96} and \cite[T. 2.1.1]{Taka}). \begin{theo}[Takahashi Principle] Let $(X,\rho)$ be a complete metric space and $f:X\to\mathbb{R}\cup\{\infty\}$ a lsc bounded from below proper function.
+If the following condition